santhoshmeda/iot-310/week1/lab2/lab2.md

 ### Download Electron Demos

-Before you go down the process of working with Electron, it's best to see a final product. `Visual Studio Code`, `Atom` and `Slack` are popular examples created using Electron (*Fun Fact: GitHub created Electron to make Atom*).
+Before you go down the process of working with Electron, it's best to see a final product. *Visual Studio Code*, *Atom* and *Slack* are popular desktop application  examples created using Electron (*Fun Fact: GitHub was originally called Atom Shell, used to build out Atom*).

 Download the [Electron Demos App](https://github.com/electron/electron-api-demos/releases) to get a feel for what Electron can do (it shows off native OS API calls too!).
 Download the latest version (1.3.0 at time of writing) for your OS.

 ### Anatomy of an Electron app

-An Electron app reflects similarly to a NodeJS application if you've had experience with those projects, if not, no worries -- let's break it down.
+An Electron app reflects a folder structure similar to a NodeJS application structure.
+If you don't have direct experience with that, no worries -- let's break it down.

 **Example project structure**